About me

 In the international private sector, I spent over 15 years at Oracle Corporation, with responsibilities spanning regional financial leadership, operations, and partner ecosystems across Central and Eastern Europe, the Middle East, and Africa.
 This experience deepened my understanding of multicultural teams, diverse value systems, and complex stakeholder environments.

-Alongside my professional work, I have contributed to the non-profit and education sectors through board roles and advisory involvement, supporting initiatives related to child well-being and social impact.
+Alongside my professional work, I have contributed to non-profit and educational initiatives through board roles and advisory work, especially in areas related to children’s wellbeing and social impact.

 I hold a degree in Economic Engineering from Tallinn University of Technology (cum laude).
 I am currently completing advanced stages of a five-year systemic family therapy training programme at Kiira Järve Family Therapy School, followed by supervised clinical practice.